-Second Master's Degree
+Additional Master's Degree

-A student may pursue a second Master's Degree at Mount Mercy.
+A student may pursue an additional Master's Degree at Mount Mercy.
 The degree must be in a program other than the original degree program.
 (Example: Students are not allowed to earn more than one MBA degree regardless of emphasis.)

-A maximum of 18 credits from the initial Mount Mercy degree may be accepted toward the second Mount Mercy degree.
-A maximum of 9 credits from a transfer degree may be accepted toward a second Mount Mercy degree.
+A maximum of 18 credits from the initial Mount Mercy degree may be accepted toward the additional Mount Mercy degree.
+A maximum of 9 credits from a transfer degree may be accepted toward an additional Mount Mercy degree.

 At least 18 hours must be earned at Mount Mercy beyond the initial degree.
 At least 12 of the 18 additional hours must be earned after graduation from the initial Master's Degree program.
-Only courses for which the student received a grade of "B" or above will double count towards the second master's degree.
+Only courses for which the student received a grade of "B" or above will double count towards the additional master's degree.

-Second Emphasis Area
+Additional Emphasis Area

 Students are not allowed to earn two emphasis areas simultaneously.
-A student is allowed to return as a non-degree student post-graduation with the original emphasis to complete a second emphasis.
-Students must do a least 9 unique hours in the second emphasis area not used in the original emphasis area.
+A student is allowed to return as a non-degree student post-graduation with the original emphasis to complete an additional emphasis.
+Students must do a least 9 unique hours in the additional emphasis area not used in the original emphasis area.